lucasihnen/microsoft_capstone_mbd_sept24_g3/README.md

 The extracted data is stored in the folder [`data/`](./data/) as a standardized CSV/Parquet format, ready for downstream analysis.
 This modular approach allows the same pipeline to be reused for different regions with minimal changes.

-**Note: For the Flu dataset, there is no programmatic integration, so the extraction must be done manually from the [CDC FluView Interactive](https://gis.cdc.gov/GRASP/Fluview/FluHospRates.html) webpage.**
+**Note: For the FluView dataset, there is no programmatic integration, so the extraction must be done manually from the [CDC FluView Interactive](https://gis.cdc.gov/GRASP/Fluview/FluHospRates.html) webpage.**

 ### 📊 `2_eda.ipynb`
 🔗 [`/2_eda.ipynb`](./2_eda.ipynb)